msobanjo/courseware/topics/networking/modules/frames/README.md

 - In the bottom window pane you will see the frame contents
 - In the middle frame is properties about the frame and protocols being used in that frame.
-- The example above show properties for a TCP packet over IPV4
+- The example above shows properties for a TCP packet over IPV4
 - You can expand the `Frame` drop down to see frame properties
     - The CRC is removed by the network interface before being sent to Wireshark, so this wont be visible
 - Under the `Ethernet` section is information about the source and destination addresses.